seqscope/NovaScope/docs/basic_usage/execute.md

 ### Option B: SLURM using a Master Job

 !!! tip "A Master Job"
-    If your computing environment support a job scheduler such [Slurm](https://slurm.schedmd.com/documentation.html), a recommended approach to submit a 'Master Job' that oversees and manage the status of all other jobs.
+    If your computing environment support a job scheduler such [SLURM](https://slurm.schedmd.com/documentation.html), a recommended approach to submit a 'Master Job' that oversees and manages the status of all jobs.

-First, make sure you have the [Slurm configuration file](../installation/slurm.md) available.
-The `--latency-wait` and `--rerun-incomplete` options are preset in the example Slurm configuration file, eliminating the need for manual specification.
+First, make sure you have the [SLURM configuration file](../installation/slurm.md) available.
+The `--latency-wait` and `--rerun-incomplete` are preset in the example SLURM configuration file, eliminating manual specification.

-Now you need to establish the master job, of which the role is to monitor the progress of all tasks and handle job submissions.
+Now establish a master job to monitor the progress of all tasks and handle job submissions.
 Create a file similar to the information below.
-Note that the details of the contents may vary based on your specific computing environment.
+Note that the settings may vary based on your specific computing environment.

 !!! warning "Memory and Time Limits"
        The master job requires **minimal memory but an extended time limit** to ensure all related jobs are submitted and completed.
 Otherwise, NovaScope will exit and unfinished jobs will not be executed or tracked.